bcgsc/LINKS/README.md

 Download the tar ball, gunzip and extract the files on your system using:

-gunzip links_v1-7.tar.gz
+gunzip links_v1-8.tar.gz
-tar -xvf links_v1-7.tar
+tar -xvf links_v1-8.tar

-In v1.6+, the use of the Bloom::Faster PERL library is deprecated
+In v1.6 and higher, the use of the Bloom::Faster PERL library is deprecated

 =================================================
 INSTRUCTIONS TO BUILD THE BloomFilter PERL module